Aeastr/CursorBounds/README.md

 <div align="center">
   <img width="300" height="300" src="/assets/icon.png" alt="Logo">
   <h1><b>CursorBounds</b></h1>
-  <p>Precise information about the position and bounds of the text cursor (caret)<br>
+  <p>Swift package that provides precise information about the position and bounds of the text cursor (caret) in macOS applications.
+It leverages the macOS Accessibility API to retrieve the caret's location and bounding rectangle, with fallbacks<br>
   <i>Compatible with macOS 12.0 and later</i></p>
 </div>

-**CursorBounds** is a Swift package that provides precise information about the position and bounds of the text cursor (caret) in macOS applications.
-It leverages the macOS Accessibility API to retrieve the caret's location and bounding rectangle, with fallbacks

 ---